-When I was three years old Dad put Johnny Cash’s Live at Folsom Prison cassette into my Fisher Price tape player.
+When I was three years old my dad slipped Johnny Cash’s Live at Folsom Prison cassette into my Fisher Price cassette tape player.
 I played that tape until I could sing every song by heart.
 You could say I cut my teeth on the “Man In Black.”

 There’s always mystery, melancholy and something deep and real in the music that I love best.
 From Beethoven’s “Moonlight Sonata” to Simon and Garfunkel’s “The Sounds of Silence” to Radiohead’s “Let Down.”
 And of course, Johnny Cash singing death songs to prisoners to give them hope.
 Or at least let them know someone gives a shit.